-This spring, I’ve been making so much baklawa (also known as baklawa).
+This spring, I’ve been making so much baklava (also known as baklawa).
 And I mean, really, a lot.
 I’m pretty obsessive about tinkering with and testing my recipes before posting them here, so I’ve lost track of the number of trays I’ve made in the last couple months while fine-tuning my recipes for cardamom baklawa and olive oil botanical baklawa.
+So I had to come up with some sort of baklava ice cream to use up all those leftovers.

 The key to making baklava frozen yogurt is to remember to freeze some leftover baklava next time you make a batch, so that you can easily make it into frozen yogurt later on.
 You know it’s time to freeze the leftover baklava once it starts to feel like a chore to have to finish the rest of the tray—at that point, stop what you’re doing (because eating should never feel like work!), freeze those leftovers, and enjoy them in frozen yogurt form after a few weeks, once baklava is a novelty again.
 But, honestly, this frozen yogurt is so good, I’ve baked baklava just so that I could have some left over to make this recipe.